yamify-org/Yamify-contents/Week-6/Content.md

 — **Chijioke A., Managing Partner, Accra Ventures**

 Yamify was built to make this kind of acceleration possible—for Africa-first startups, bootstrapped builders, and AI-native developers alike.
+#

+### The Problem with the Traditional AI Pipeline

+The typical AI product lifecycle is a complex, multi-layered journey:

+- Data labeling & ingestion

+- Model training

+- Testing & validation

+- API deployment

+- Monitoring & scaling